-It’s no secret that we like to lead an outdoor, adventure rich lifestyle, but being out & about means being exposed to the elements, so what’s the deal with sunscreen & UV rays?
+It’s no secret that we like to lead an outdoor, adventure-rich lifestyle, but being out and about means being exposed to the elements.
+So what’s the deal with sunscreen & UV rays?
 And how can you make sure you & your family are protected?

 When should you apply sunscreen?

 If the UV index is above 3 or if you’re going to be outside for more than 8 minutes (some fair-skinned people can be sunburnt in even less time)!